 What makes logic's refutation of such systems instantaneous is not arbitrary dismissal but structural necessity.
 These systems fail the moment they are articulated because they must employ the very laws they deny in order to deny them.
 To claim that "contradictions can be true" is to assert a proposition that must itself be either true or false (excluded middle), must maintain stable meaning throughout the assertion (identity), and cannot simultaneously be both true and false (non-contradiction).
 The denial uses what it denies; the rebellion confirms the authority it seeks to overthrow.

-This is why no lengthy empirical investigation or dialectical argument is required.
+This is why no lengthy empirical investigation or complex analytical argument is required.
 The refutation is not a matter of marshaling evidence or constructing counterarguments, it is immediate because the contradiction is performative.
 The system refutes itself in the act of formulation.
 Anything that contradicts these laws is necessarily false, not because we have proven it false through some external standard, but because it violates the very conditions that make assertion, proof, and falsity possible.

-V. The Relationship Between Fundamental Logic and Formal Systems
+The Relationship Between Fundamental Logic and Formal Systems

 Having established logic's foundational certainty, we must address a common confusion regarding formal logical systems and their relationship to these fundamental laws.